AltSchool is 100% focused on our students.

 Emma Simmons Teacher

 Emma got her start in education early.
 At the age of fourteen, she ran an after-school program for preschool and kindergarten children.
 She also taught on a Native American reservation in South Dakota.
 Since moving to SF eight years ago, Emma has taught preschool at Bumblebee Academy, first grade at the San Francisco Friends School, and kindergarten at Children's Day School.
 Emma received her Masters of Arts in Teaching and Multiple Subject Credential from the University of San Francisco.
+Read more about Emma in our Teacher Spotlight.

 Emily Dahm Teacher

 Emily has been teaching in San Francisco public schools for 8 years.
 As a third and fifth grade teacher, she partnered with community organizations such as the California Academy of Sciences, San Francisco Opera, and UCSF Medical School to inspire and engage students with authentic learning experiences.
 Emily has also been a summer lead art instructor with Scholarkids, Camp Galileo, and the Los Altos School District.
 She holds a Masters Degree in Instructional Technologies, a Multiple Subject Teaching Credential, and a Bachelors Degree in Graphic Design from San Francisco State University.
+Read more about Emily in our Teacher Spotlight.

 Our Supporting Team